Snow camping, sauna, bonfire, skiing. What Tsuyoshi Kodama felt after participating in Haglöfs' "VASSI CAMP"

 He is one of Japan's leading professional skiers.
 He has been a professional for 20 years, having traveled to countries around the world, including Alaska and Greenland, and even summited Mount Everest.
 He writes for ski magazines such as "BRAVOSKI" and "Fallline," and plays an important role in video works such as the "icon" series.
 "Ride the Earth," which began in 2012, has now visited its ninth country, this time in Svalbard, Norway.
 Just to be clear, the aluminum can illustration is not a bamboo

-*You can read my impressions of the Haglofs flagship model "Vassi Pro Jacket" that I wore during this camp on the Haglofs website:
+*You can read an impression of the Haglofs flagship model "Vassi Pro Jacket" that I wore during this camping trip on the Haglofs website.

 https://haglofs.jp/contents/Back_to_Haglofs_Takeshi_Kodama